mfornos/awesome-microservices/README.md

 - [Baratine](http://baratine.io/) - Platform for building a network of loosely-coupled POJO microservices.
 - [Erlang/OTP](https://github.com/erlang/otp) - Programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - [Finagle](http://twitter.github.io/finagle) - Extensible RPC system for the JVM, used to construct high-concurrency servers.
+- [GPars](https://github.com/GPars/GPars) - Concurrency and Parallelism framework for the JVM.
 - [Karyon](https://github.com/Netflix/karyon) - The nucleus or the base container for applications and services built using the NetflixOSS ecosystem.
 - [Lagom](https://github.com/lagom/lagom) - Reactive microservices for the JVM.
 - [Microserver](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.